Home

 Later Automata – Greek-Roman, Arabic, Western European.

 The next stages of the development of automata are closer to our time, so there is much more and reliable information for them.
-They were products of the Greek-Roman civilization, Arabic civilization and will be featured on other pages of this site.
+They were products of the Greek-Roman civilization, and Arabic civilization and will be featured on other pages of this site.

 However, we will not investigate the legendary automata (talking heads and others) claimed to have been constructed by Gerbert d’Aurillac, Albertus Magnus, Roger Bacon, Robert Grosseteste, and Johannes Regiomontanus because there are neither working models nor written descriptions survived to our time.